evillan0315/text-to-speech/README.md

 -   **Theme:** The Material UI theme can be customized in `src/theme/index.ts`.
 -   **Tailwind CSS:** Modify `tailwind.config.js` for custom classes and design system adaptations.
--   **Voice Names:** The `voiceName` values in the speaker configurations depend on the available voices in your Google Gemini TTS setup.
+-   **Voice Names (TTS):** The `voiceName` values in the speaker configurations depend on the available voices in your Google Gemini TTS setup.
 Refer to Google's documentation or your backend implementation for valid voice names.
 -   **AI Planner Defaults:** The default AI instructions (system prompt) and expected output JSON schema for the AI Planner can be found and customized in `src/components/planner/constants/instructions.ts`.
 These values are loaded into the `plannerStore` on initialization.
+-   **AI Planner Default Project Root:** The default local project root for the AI Planner can be configured in your `.env` file via `VITE_BASE_DIR`.

 ## Contributing